 Our clinic is unique in two important ways.
 One, you are cared for by board certified physicians with both ER and primary care experience.
 With other walk-in clinics, you are often treated by staff who are not medical doctors, such as nurse practitioners or physician assistants.
 While these midlevel providers can address common illnesses, they often lack experience and training to effectively treat more complicated health issues and more serious injuries.

 Two, our goal is to support our community and contribute to improving health worldwide.
-This summer we gave free sports physicals.
+The summer our clinic opened we gave free sports physicals.
 We also improved access to Covid vaccinations by giving them on a walk-in basis.
 Our clinic also offers a discounted rate for you if you do not have insurance.
 In addition, we are proud to contribute to the Houston Food Bank.
 In support of global health efforts, we also contribute 10% of profit to health initiatives, such as Doctors without Borders and Partners In Health.